sonic-net/SONiC/doc/fwutil/fwutil.md

     - auto-update interface needs two arguments : image_path and boot_type
     - response : the result of auto-update as follows
         ```json
-        "True" : "completed"
+        "True : updated"
-        "True" : "scheduled"
+        "True : scheduled"
-        "True" : "need_action"
+        "True : installed"
-        "False" : ${ErrorCode}
+        "False : ${ErrorCode}"
         ```

 **Optional) The utility can be supported for other platform api substitues like `compoenent_update` and `compoenent_install` with |-u(--update)|-i(--install)**

-The component utility needs to be called by the FWutil command to perform the firmware auto-update process if it's defined in the `platform_component.json`, otherwise, the platform component api will be called.
+The component utility needs to be called by the FWutil command to perform the firmware auto-update process if it's defined in the `platform_components.json`, otherwise, the platform component api will be called.
-The componet utility path will be pased from the `platform_component.json` and be executed by fwutil.
+The componet utility path will be pased from the `platform_components.json` and be executed by fwutil.
 Below shows how the utility can be executed for the auto-update interface.
 ```bash
 ...